 Clinical pharmacists start their training at the bachelor's degree level with a degree in pharmaceutical science, biology, or a related subject.
 From there, they continue until they have earned their doctorate degree in pharmacy.
 Those interested in becoming clinical pharmacists can specialize in that area in their doctoral studies.

-Clinical pharmacists have an in-depth knowledge of medications and often consult with physicians and other health care professionals on drug dose control and drug usage.
-Generally, a clinical pharmacist holds a Doctor of Pharmacy (D.Pharm) degree and works in hospitals and private clinics of physicians.
+Clinical pharmacists have in-depth knowledge of medications and often consult with physicians and other health care professionals on drug dosing and usage.
+Generally, clinical pharmacists hold a Doctor of Pharmacy (Pharm.D.) degree and work in hospitals or private medical clinics.
 State licensure is also required.

 |Required Education||Doctor of Pharmacy|

 There is a specific degree path prospective students must follow if they want to pursue careers as clinical pharmacists.
 The first step on the path involves completion of an undergraduate degree in pharmacy, biochemistry or some other closely-related subject, and the second step is earning the Doctor of Pharmacy degree.

 A Bachelor of Science degree program in Pharmaceutical Sciences is interdisciplinary in nature and does not qualify graduates to work as registered pharmacists.
 Rather, it provides graduates with opportunities in clinical drug research and development or serves as the basis for further graduate level study.
 Many undergraduate degree programs in the pharmaceutical sciences offer areas of concentration.
 Some of these common areas of emphasis include industrial pharmacy, molecular pharmacology or medicinal chemistry.